Working from home operational guide

 - pay, expenses and finances

 Employers should continue to make every effort to ensure that their organisational culture is fair and inclusive, considering the changed working environment their employees are now working in.
-Alongside the many wellbeing benefits of homeworking, some workers and employers have identified additional risks, for example to mental health as people could feel more isolated, lacking peer support and missing regular contact with colleagues.
+Alongside the many wellbeing benefits of working from home, some workers and employers have identified additional risks, for example to mental health as people could feel more isolated, lacking peer support and missing regular contact with colleagues.

-The ability to undertake normal working hours and manage workload when working from home during the current pandemic is inevitably affected by access to education, childcare and social care services while services are not yet fully re-opened.
+The ability to undertake normal working hours and manage workload when working from home during the current pandemic is inevitably affected by access to education, childcare and social care services while services may not yet be fully re-opened.